kwabenasapong/openpl/pages/donate.rst

 the developers.
 We have a number of fixed costs, like server hosting, domain names, and the like.
 If you'd like to help us out, please consider donating to our cause.

-There are three types of donations:
+There are two ways to help out financially:

 1. Once-off donations
-2. Regular donations
-3. Buy swag
+2. Buy swag

 Once-off Donations
 ^^^^^^^^^^^^^^^^^^